barry-ha/Lightroom-nested-keywords/docs/USERS-GUIDE.md

 ### Keyword Hierarchy Example

 Here is an early keyword hierarchy of the Shoreline Historical Museum.
 For brevity, only the top few levels are shown.

+Credit goes to Ken Winnick, Visual Cognetics, for the keyword taxonomy.

 This example is documented here as an example of a reasonably good controlled vocabulary for a museum's digital collection.
 Please visit the public production website at photos.shorelinehistoricalmuseum.org/keywords.html to view the ‘live’ keyword tree.